Modrigue/Scripts/README.md

 # Scripts

-Useful scripts and commands for Linux and Windows.
+Useful scripts and commands for Linux, Windows and WSL.

 ## Linux